georgeanthony33/sei-group-project/README.md

 ### Project Management

 We used a Trello board to organise our tasks and prevent duplication of work, setting time aside each day to assign tasks and discuss our progress.
-The tasks in Trello were split into "to do", "in progress" and "done".
+The tasks in Trello were split into "To Do", "In Progress" and "Done".
 We also used Trello cards for useful links, to pool design ideas and store detailed instructions for our GitHub collaboration process.
 We made sure to carefully follow these steps upon completing each task and communicating any Git pushes to the group using Slack.

 ![Trello](src/assets/Trello.png)